virendra1205/jenkins-lab/README.md

 # Jenkins Lab

-## This repository in created for who want to learn and setup for jenkins
+## This repository is created for those professinals who want to learn and setup for jenkins lab on Docker.
+In this lab you will be learning and setting up Jenkins integration with various DevOps and infrstructure tools like,

+   ### AWS S3 bucket
+   ### Docker Containers
+   ### SSH Tool
+   ### Anisble